 When To Consider Cataract Surgery?

-Cataract surgery, a relatively quick and painless procedure, is one of the most common surgeries performed in North America.
+Cataract surgery is a fairly quick and painless procedure that is commonly performed in America.

-This surgery involves removing the clouded natural lens and replacing it with a clear, plastic intraocular lens (IOL) that becomes a permanent part of the eye.
+It involves removing the cloudy natural lens and implanting a clear, plastic intraocular lens (IOL) that remains in the eye permanently.

-IOLs are usually made of plastic and most of them are monofocal lenses or single power lenses to correct for distance vision.
-As technology advances, specialized IOLs continue to be developed.
-From multifocal IOLs to IOLs that block UV and blue light radiation, patients have greater options available to them now than ever before.
+IOLs are typically made from plastic and most of them are monofocal lenses that correct distance vision.
+However, with technological advancements, specialized IOLs are being developed, including multifocal, UV-blocking, and blue light-blocking IOLs.
+Patients have more options available to them than ever before.